Kimserey/BlogArchive/20160323_Compose_WebSharper_Sitelets_with_fsx_files_part1.md

 ## Conclusion

-By understanding `Warp`, we got a better insight on the steps required by `WebSharper` to compile an assembly.
+By understanding `WebSharper.Warp`, we got a better insight on the steps required by `WebSharper` to compile an assembly.
 It also showed us how .fsx files could be compiled and translated to JS and at which moment were the JS files actually created.
 Hope this helped you understand better the mystery behind `WebSharper.Warp`.
 Like always if you have any comments, hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
 Thanks for reading!